DataIntellectTech/TorQ/docs/analyticslib.md

 ### Usage

-Input parameters:
-- Dictionary containing:
+Input is a dictionary containing:
-	- start - starting integer number
+* 	start: Starting integer number
-	- end - ending integer number
+* 	end: Ending integer number
-	- interval - interval spacing between values
+* 	interval: Interval spacing between values
-	- round (optional) - toggle rounding to nearest specified interval
+* 	round: Toggle rounding to nearest specified interval (optional)

 Parameters should be passed in the form of a dictionary, where start and end must be of the same type and interval can be either a long int